GabrielSlima/blog/articles/design-patterns-mvc.md

     </p>
     <h3>The MVC Design Pattern</h3>
     <p>
-        This parttern is probably the first desing pattern every web developer have contact with
+        This parttern is probably the first design pattern every web developer have contact with
         when getting started with programming.
 This pattern was used in desktop applications and now it's broadly used in Web development too.